dockeroo/dockeroo/README.rst

     Password for **docker login**.

 machine
    Docker machine where **image** will be pushed from.
-Defaults to "default".
+   Defaults to DOCKER_MACHINE_NAME environment variable or "default" if unset.

 registry
     Registry name.
 Defaults to DockerHub registry (index.docker.io).